Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Up to the present date, there have been no reports that naturally delivered mercury taken into the human body through sea food has caused damage to human health.
 In fact, there have been no cases of mercury poisoning either now or historically in Taiji, where, in addition to fishing for commercial gain, the people also used to eat a much larger amount of dolphin meat than nowadays.

-Is dolphin meat sold with misleading labeling?
+Will guidance be given if dolphin meat is sold with misleading labeling?

 Is the method of dolphin fishery conducted in Taiji Town inhuman?

+In the past, dolphin fishing conducted in Taiji Town used harpoons to kill the dolphins after they were driven into coves as shown in the film “The Cove”.
 However, after December 2008, the killing method was changed to the method used in the Faroe Islands in Denmark, in order to reduce the time that dolphins take to die.
 The period of time has been reduced to around 10 seconds, a reduction of over 95%.
 The wound site is much smaller and the amount of bleeding is negligible.

 Moreover, since December 2008, in the same way that livestock is slaughtered in special facilities out of sight, the preparation of dolphin meat has been moved out of sight to a new hygienic facility in the Taiji Fishing Port.